National emergency number

 Contact your bank to make sure your cards will work.

-The following areas of Kazakhstan are closed to visitors unless prior permission has been received from the Foreign Ministry and the Interior Ministry, with the agreement of the Kazakh National Security Committee:
+The following areas of Kazakhstan are closed to visitors unless prior permission has been received from the Foreign Ministry, Interior Ministry, and Kazakh National Security Committee:

 Strict border controls apply to road travel between Almaty in Kazakhstan and Bishkek in the Kyrgyz Republic.